Mount Sinai: A Sacred Landscape Disfigured by a Megatourism Project

 Welcome to World Heritage Watch

-With our network of over 180 groups worldwide, World Heritage Watch ensures that the world heritage is not sacrificed to political compromises and economic interests.
+With our network of over 250 civil society actors and indigenous peoples’ organizations worldwide, World Heritage Watch ensures that the world heritage is not sacrificed to political compromises and economic interests.
 We support UNESCO in getting complete and correct information about the situation of the sites.
 And we help local people to protect their sites and to have an appropriate benefit from them.

 Our objectives are